swissarmybox/otomatis/ubuntu/server/README.md

 # Ubuntu for Server

-This directory is for playing around with setting up an Ubuntu server machine.
+Ansible Playbook to setup a remote Ubuntu dev machine.

 ## Prerequisites